alexhkurz/alexhkurz.github.io/notes/books.md

 An example of a question in the intersection of technology and democracy is which technologies can contribute to increasing transparency of governments and corporations while protecting citizens from surveillance.
 -->

-My current working title for this topic is **Democratic Governance**.
+My current working titles for this topic are **Democratic Governance** and/or **Technology and Culture**.
 In the following, I list some books that help me to understand the issues around this topic.
 The principles that guide my search for solutions can be summarized by three well-known slogans:  [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox) which makes it unlikely that technology (alone) will be the solution, [Gall's law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law) which emphasizes the importance of choosing the right direction rather than to hope for revolutionary change, and [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart's_law) which implies that any solution must build on democracy, diversity and inclusion.

 #### Currently Reading

+- Evolutionary Psychology:
+  - David Buss (2016) **Evolutionary Psychology**
+  - Joseph LeDoux (2019) **The Deep History of Ourselves: The Four-Billion-Year Story of How We Got Conscious Brains**
+  - Robert Sapolski (2017) **Behave: The Biology of Humans at Our Best and Worst**.
+  - Robert Wright (1995) **Moral Animal**
 - Patricia Nelson Limerick (1987) **The Legacy of Conquest: The Unbroken Past of the American West**.
 - Michael Graziano (2019) **Rethinking Consciousness: A Scientific Theory of Subjective Experience**.
 - Martha Nussbaum (2011) **Creating Capabilities - The Human Development Approach**.
 - Schweik and English (2012) **Internet Success - A Study of Open-Source Software Commons**.
 - Matthew Jackson (2019) **The Human Network: How Your Social Position Determines Your Power, Beliefs, and Behaviors**.
-- Robert Sapolski (2017) **Behave: The Biology of Humans at Our Best and Worst**.
 - Josiah Ober (2017) **Demopolis - Democracy before Liberalism in Theory and Practice**.
 "I hope to show liberals why it is wrong to regard citizen participation in government as a cost that can or should be minimized.
 And that it is a mistake to view a preference for citizen self-government and a fear of government captured by self-interested elites as uniquely appropriate to populists, anarchists, or Schmittian agonists."
 What can we learn from ancient Athens about democratic resilience?
 - David Montgomery (2007) **Dirt: The Erosion of Civilizations**.
 A history of how the loss of agricultural soil contributed to the collapse of civilizations.
 - Hannah Arendt (1963) **On Revolution**.
 A philosophical history of modernity and how it was shaped by the American and French revolutions.